Skip to Main Content

 Assess the Certainty

 In short, this involves assessing the certainty you have in the body of evidence found and the strength of recommendations you can make.
+Quality appraisal seems similar to certainty assessment, but these are generally separate, as the first is about risk of bias in individual studies and the second goes further to consider the overall quality of evidence for each outcome assessed.

 How the MSK Library Can Help

-Your MSK librarian can point you to resources for selecting an appropriate appraisal tool.
+Your MSK librarian can point you to resources for selecting an appropriate quality appraisal tool.
 They can also assist with setting up a pilot assessment project in Covidence prior to finalizing tool selection and implementation.

 How Covidence Can Help